JianJiaT/tp/docs/DeveloperGuide.md

 ### Target user profile

-This project is designed to cater to the needs of university students who encounter the challenge of managing a myriad of expenses across various categories.
+This project is designed to cater to the needs of university students who encounter the challenge of managing a myriad of expenses across various categories. university students also do not have an extreme amount of expenses and a large budget to track, so having a simple CLI application to track expenses would be sufficient, rather than a large scale application with a database management system.
 ### Value proposition

 Brokeculator is a CLI application designed for university students to log and view their expenses.
+As a CLI application, it allows for faster input of expenses compared to GUI applications, saving time, a valuable resource for university students.
+The application also allows for the categorization of expenses, and classification of expenses into events, which is useful for students who need to track their spending habits.
+The application also allows for the import and export of data from a CSV file, which is useful for students who use multiple devices, but do not want to reveal their data via the internet.
 For experienced CLI users, they can enter their expenses faster compared to GUI applications

 ## User Stories